 I am a history professor, public historian, and digital humanist.
-I Direct Public History at Arizona State University.
+I am a historian at Arizona State University, where I teach courses in public history, research methods, and urban and landscape history.
 Previously, I co-directed and founded the Center for Public History + Digital Humanities at Cleveland State University.
 I am writing about how urban memorials and public art reveal the changing nature of cities and community identity in the twentieth century; the Cleveland Cultural Gardens provides a lens for this project, to give it rhetorical specificity.
 I am also researching the history of air racing.

-I live in Chagrin Falls (where I am told that the “unknown don’t even go”) with my partner Kristin, two children, Amelia & Eli, and two dogs, London Patches and Mojo.
+In the past, I have lived in St. Louis, Chicago, Pittsburgh, Ann Arbor, Washington, Philadelphia, Boston, and Chagrin Falls (where I am told that the “unknown don’t even go.”)
+I’m presently moving to the desert southwest with my partner Kristin, two children, Amelia & Eli, and two dogs, London Patches and Mojo.
 We are planning a move to the mountains that frame Phoenix’s Salt River valley.

 I write (sometimes), hike, take photos, play with the kids, run, cook, and enjoy coffee on the deck on crisp autumn mornings.